 Eyedrops – these are the most common form of treatment and must be used regularly.
 Some patients may respond quickly to a drug while others may not respond as well, but the drops can be varied to best suit the patient and the type of glaucoma.

 Laser (laser trabeculoplasty) – this is performed when eye drops do not stop deterioration in the field of vision.
-In many cases eye drops will need to be continued after laser.
-Laser does not require a hospital stay.
+In many cases, eye drops will need to be continued after the laser.
+The laser does not require a hospital stay.

-Surgery (trabeculectomy) – this is usually performed if eye drops and laser treatment have failed to control the eye pressure.
+Surgery (trabeculectomy) – is usually performed if eye drops and laser treatment have failed to control the eye pressure.
 A new channel to enable the fluid to leave the eye is created.
-Treatment can save the remaining vision but it does not improve eye sight.
+Treatment can save the remaining vision but it does not improve eyesight.

 TYPES OF GLAUCOMA

-Primary open angle glaucoma the most common form of glaucoma mainly occurs in the older age group (older than 50 years).
-The cause is slow increased pressure in the eye.
+Primary open-angle glaucoma the most common form of glaucoma mainly occurs in the older age group (older than 50 years).
+The cause is the slowly increased pressure in the eye.
 The average intraocular pressure in a normal eye is 14 to 16 millimeters of mercury (mm Hg).
-Intraocular pressures up to 20 mm Hg may be within normal range.
+Intraocular pressures up to 20 mm Hg may be within the normal range.
 A pressure of 22 mm Hg or above is considered to be suspicious and warrants further testing.

-There are no symptoms associated with primary open angle glaucoma so this disease often goes undetected.
-Patients have no pain and often do not realise that vision is slowly getting worse until the later stages of the disease.
+There are no symptoms associated with primary open-angle glaucoma so this disease often goes undetected.
+Patients have no pain and often do not realize that vision is slowly getting worse until the later stages of the disease.
 Treatment is necessary to halt the progression of the disease and to prevent further deterioration in vision.

-Angle closure glaucoma is most common in people of Asian descent and people who are far-sighted , and there is a tendency for this disease to be inherited, so several members of a family may have this condition.
-In people with a tendency to angle closure glaucoma, the angle is narrower than average.
+Angle-closure glaucoma is most common in people of Asian descent and people who are far-sighted, and there is a tendency for this disease to be inherited, so several members of a family may have this condition.
+In people with a tendency to angle-closure glaucoma, the angle is narrower than average.
 Since the trabecular meshwork is situated in the angle formed where the cornea and the iris meet, the narrower the angle, the closer the iris is to the trabecular meshwork.
 The ability of aqueous fluid to pass between the iris and lens becomes decreased, causing fluid pressure to build up behind the iris, further narrowing the angle.
 If the pressure becomes sufficiently high, the iris is forced against the trabecular meshwork, completely blocking the drainage.
-Althoiugh this condition may be acute or chronic, when the space becomes completely blocked, an acute angle closure glaucoma attack results.
+Although this condition may be acute or chronic when the space becomes completely blocked, an acute angle-closure glaucoma attack results.

 In an acute attack, a sudden rise in intraocular pressure can occur within a matter of hours and the eye becomes very painful.
 The eye becomes red, the cornea swells and clouds, and the patient may see haloes around lights and experience blurred vision.
 An acute attack is an emergency condition as damage to the optic nerve may occur quickly and cause permanently impaired vision.

-Based on epidemiological surveys, angle closure glaucoma is the more common type of glaucoma affecting East Asian, particularly Chinese, racial groups
+Based on epidemiological surveys, angle-closure glaucoma is the more common type of glaucoma affecting East Asians, particularly Chinese, racial groups.

 Normal tension glaucoma